zacharyz/octopress/source/about/index.markdown

 When not working, taking pictures or hiking you will probably find me playing tennis or running.

+### About this site

+This site is done with Jekyll and hosted on Heroku.

+The design is responsive - meaning it will look decent on any sort of device I display it on.
+It also puts an emphasis on my pictures more than anything else - which is important to me.

 Want to hire me for a project or just get in touch?
 Use one of the below
 methods: